Shed hunting has almost taken over my love of hunting and here is why.

 A newfound respect for the animal

 As much as I love taking a big buck and filling my freezer full of venison.
 I also sometimes catch myself hoping I never see specific bucks just so I can look for their antlers in the spring.
 Why?
 Well, it's hard to put a finger on it.
+It may be something only the most die-hard antler hunters can understand.
 But I guess there are a variety of reasons really.
 The first is simply this: once you shoot a big buck, the story ends.
 Once that monster buck is gone, he's gone and nothing is going to bring him back.

 Don't get me wrong.
 I love harvesting a deer.
-My last buck, a 117-inch 10 pointer, left me with my hands shaking uncontrollably for a solid five minutes after the shot.
-But I'm also always hit with a slight twinge of sadness that the chase is over.
+Six years ago, I shot a 117-inch 10 pointer, left me with my hands shaking uncontrollably for a solid five minutes after the shot.
+This past season, I shot a 110-inch, 7-pointer to end a long deer-less drought.
+This year was especially rewarding because I didn't get many hunting trips in due to work and other commitments.
+But I'm also always hit with a slight twinge of sadness when this happens because it means that the chase is over.
 You can't help but respect any buck that defies to the odds to live long enough to grow an impressive set of antlers.

 But with shed antler hunting, the story doesn't end.
 You're just writing another chapter when you pick up a big piece of white gold.
 It's especially rewarding if you can do it on public land.
 Shed hunting also gives you something to look forward to the following season.
 Part of me is always excited to think about what that big buck may look like the following season.